ghc-proposals/ghc-proposals/proposals/0000-extensions-and-warnings.rst

 *"Good" and "bad"*.
 In general, language extensions often enable a good new behaviour, while disabling a warning enables a bad new behaviour.
 But "good" and "bad" are clearly subjective, and we've already gotten this wrong a few times.
 (For example, ``-XDatatypeContexts`` allows a bad behaviour and ``-Wno-unticked-promoted-constructor`` allows a good one, at least in Richard's opinion.)
 So we propose the following principle:

-  **Principle of neutrality.**  GHC itself should not have an opinion about "good" and "bad", for example by categorising one as a language extension and the other as a warning flag; rather language editions should express that choice.
+  **Principle of neutrality.**  GHC itself should not have an opinion about "good" and "bad", for example by categorising one as a language extension and the other as a warning flag.
+Instead, a language edition should express that choice.

-Not in scope: There are flags that control GHC's language that we are not (yet) including, such as ``-fdefer-type-errors`` and ``-fpedantic-bottoms`` that control GHC's behaviour.
-While they fit within the overall framework here, there is no great need to consider them now and will only serve to complicate the debate.
+Not in scope: There are a few non-language-extension flags that affect the semantics of the program, such as ``-fdefer-type-errors`` and ``-fpedantic-bottoms``.
+They could be included within the overall framework described here, there is no great need to consider them now and will only serve to complicate the debate.